kynan/nbstripout/README.rst

     {
       "keep_output": true,
     }

+You can also keep output for an entire notebook.
+This is useful if you want to strip output by default in an automated environment (e.g. CI pipeline), but want to be able to keep outputs for some notebooks.
+To do so, add the option above to the *notebook* metadata instead.
+(You can also explicitly remove outputs from a particular cell in these notebooks by adding a cell-level metadata entry.)

 Another use-case is to preserve initialization cells that might load customized CSS etc. critical for the display of the notebook.
 To